jaguayor/hello-world/README.md

 my first repository

-I am so exciting to use github for the first time.
+I am so excited to use github for the first time.
 I can use it to write r programs from now on. yeah!!